-- (4) Landscape Island.
-Minimum 25 square feet per parking stall must be improved with landscape island areas and must comply with the following. - (a) May be lower than the surrounding parking surface to allow them to receive stormwater runoff and function as water quality facilities as well as parking lot landscaping; - (b) Must be protected from vehicles by curbs, but the curbs may have spaces to allow drainage into the islands; - (c) Islands must be utilized at aisle ends to protect parked vehicles from moving vehicles and emphasize vehicular circulation patterns; - (d) Landscape separation required for every eight continuous spaces in a row; - (e) Must be planted with one deciduous shade trees for every four parking spaces; Required trees must be evenly dispersed throughout the parking lot; - (f) Must be planted with groundcover or shrubs; - (g) Native plant materials are encouraged; - (h) Landscape island areas with trees must be a minimum of 5 feet in width (from inside of curb to curb); - (i) Required plant material in landscape islands must achieve 90 percent coverage within three years; and
+- (4)Landscape Island.
+Minimum 25 square feet per parking stall must be improved with landscape island areas and must comply with the following: - (a) May be lower than the surrounding parking surface to allow them to receive stormwater runoff and function as water quality facilities as well as parking lot landscaping; - (b) Must be protected from vehicles by curbs, but the curbs may have spaces to allow drainage into the islands; - (c)Landscape separation required for every eight continuous spaces in a row; - (d)Must be planted with one deciduous shade trees for every four parking spaces.
+Required trees must be evenly dispersed throughout the parking lot; - (e)Must be planted with groundcover or shrubs;

+- (f)Native plant materials are encouraged; - (g)Landscape island areas with trees must be a minimum of five feet in width (from inside of curb to curb); - (h)Required plant material in landscape islands must achieve 90 percent coverage within three years; and